chrwoizi/naytrading/README.md

 ## :moneybag: Using the trained network ##

 With [client.py](NAYtrading.AI/client.py), current stock prices are fed into the trained network periodically to find stocks that can be bought or sold based on the user's analysis pattern.
 The application acts as a user on [NAYtrading.Node](NAYtrading.Node), so the gains and losses can be evaluated by logging in on [NAYtrading.Node](NAYtrading.Node) using the same account as [client.py](NAYtrading.AI/client.py).
-Also, the trade decisions can be forwarded to a broker using [NAYtrading.Trader](NAYtrading.Trader), making NAYtrading (N.A.Y.trading) an **automated stock trading system**.
+Also, the trade decisions can be forwarded to a broker using [NAYtrading.Trader](NAYtrading.Trader), making N.A.Y.trading an **automated stock trading system**.

 See [NAYtrading.AI](NAYtrading.AI) for an in-depth description on how to install and use [client.py](NAYtrading.AI/client.py).